Worklytics/psoxy/README.md

   * Slack
     * eDiscovery API *alpha*

+You can also use the command line tool to pseudonymize arbitrary CSV files (eg, exports from your HRIS), in a manner consistent with how a psoxy instance will pseudonymize identifiers in a target REST API.
+This is REQUIRED if you want SaaS accounts to be linked with HRIS data for analysis (eg, Worklytics will match email set in HRIS with email set in SaaS tool's account - so these must be pseudonymized using an equivalent algorithm and secret).
+See `java/impl/cmd-line/` for details.

 ## Development

 Can run locally via IntelliJ + maven, using run configs (located in `.idea/runConfigurations`):
   - `package install core` builds the core JAR, on which implementations depend
   - `gcp - run gmail` builds and runs a local instance for GMail

 Or from command line:
 ```shell
 cd java/impl/gcp